lowRISC/opentitan/doc/ug/dv_methodology.md

 *  **Line Coverage**: This metric measures which lines of SystemVerilog RTL code were executed during the course of the simulation.
   This is probably the most intuitive metric to use.
-  Note that “assign” statements are always listed as covered using this metric.
+  Note that "assign" statements are always listed as covered using this metric.
-*  **Toggle Coverage**: This metric measures every logic bit to see if it transitions from 1→ 0 and 0 → 1.
+*  **Toggle Coverage**: This metric measures every logic bit to see if it transitions from 1 &rarr; 0 and 0 &rarr; 1.
   It is very difficult, and not particularly useful to achieve 100% toggle coverage across a design.
   Instead, we focus on closing toggle coverage only on the IO ports of the DUT and IO ports of pre-verified IPs within the DUT.
 *  **FSM state Coverage**: This metric measures which finite state machine states were executed during the course of a simulation.